Dair133/Software-Project/README.md

  • This page is also a testing page.
 This was the page i was using to experiment with functions,nodejs and https requests.
 No clear intention for this page it was also used to complete class notes.

+ **Index.js**

+  •This page is monstly commented out because i wanted to upload functions without it taking 5 minutes everytime I deployed.
+Feel free to uncomment and deploy as you wish most of the functions on that page function correctly.
+I believe the only page right now which relies on cloud functions is the test.vue page

+  •In the future we may want to reduce code repition by converting some functions into cloud functions so they can be called on any page easily.

+  Main.js
+  • Main.js contains functions which return the different firebase components as objects.
+This means that we can reduce repition of imports.
+IN order to call a             function you need to import test from main ( import test from '../main') no brackets.
+Then to call a function from main you use test.methods.desiredFunctionName() there is an example of this in the screnshots page within the uploadFile function in the getStorage function.
+At the time of writinhg this is on line 57